 And the most amazing thing was that

-they said they mixed most of their DooDoo Voodoo at just the 1/2 ounce
+they said they mixed most of their DooDoo Voodoo at our weakest

-they said they didn't even use the whole gallon of Doodoo Voodoo
+recommended strength!
+They didn't use the whole gallon of Doodoo

-Concentrate, so now they have a lot left in case the cats make more
+Voodoo Concentrate, so they're glad to have some left in case the cats make more